lammps/lammps/doc/src/fix_pimd.rst

 second term in the effective potential above).
 The quasi-beads also interact with the two neighboring quasi-beads through the spring potential in imaginary-time space (first term in effective potential).
-To sample the canonical ensemble, a Nose-Hoover massive chain thermostat is applied :ref:`(Tuckerman) <pimd-Tuckerman>`.
+To sample the canonical ensemble, any thermostat can be applied.

+Fix *pimd/nvt* applies a Nose-Hoover massive chain thermostat :ref:`(Tuckerman) <pimd-Tuckerman>`.
 With the massive chain algorithm, a chain of NH thermostats is coupled to each degree of freedom for each quasi-bead.
 The keyword *temp* sets the target temperature for the system and the keyword *nhc* sets the number *Nc* of